Icenium/bond-content/custom-cordova-plugins/lesson-3.md

-## Lesson 3: Extend your app with a custom Cordova plugin from the Verified Plugins Marketplace
+## Lesson 3: Extend your app with a custom Cordova plugin

-Custom plugins allow you to tap into native device features that you normally wouldn't be able to do with the core functionality of Cordova.
+Custom plugins allow you to tap into native device features that you cannot normally access via the core functionality of Cordova.
 In this lesson you will learn how to find and install two custom plugins: "Native Page Transitions", which allows you to use native device animations to seamlessly transition between views, and "Toast" which allows you to show a native alert dialog.
 Let's get started!

-### Step 1: Discover the AppBuilder package manager
+### Step 7: Discover the AppBuilder package manager

-The AppBuilder package manager is your central hub for discovering and installing new frameworks, libraries, and plugins for your app.
-This lesson focuses on the **Verified Plugins Marketplace**, which is a curated list of Cordova plugins that have been fully tested and verified to empower hybrid mobile developers to build bigger and better mobile apps.
+The AppBuilder package manager is your central hub for discovering and installing new frameworks, libraries, and Cordova plugins for your app.
+This lesson focuses on the **Verified Plugins Marketplace**, which is a curated list of Cordova plugins that have been fully tested and verified to empower hybrid mobile developers to build better mobile apps.

 <hr data-action="start" />

 #### Action

 * **a**.
-In your `Project Navigator`, right-click on your project name and choose `Manage Packages`.
-This will open the AppBuilder package manager which you can use to switch between versions of **Kendo UI**, find and install new libraries with **Bower**, and install custom Cordova plugins from the **Verified Plugins Marketplace**.
+In your **Project Navigator**, right-click on your project name and choose **Manage Packages**.
+This will open the AppBuilder package manager which you may use to install new versions of **Kendo UI**, install libraries and frameworks with **Bower**, and install custom Cordova plugins from the **Verified Plugins Marketplace**.

 * **b**.
 Click on the **Plugins Marketplace** tab.
 Here you will find all of the custom Cordova plugins that are available as part of the Verified Plugins Marketplace.
 Scroll through the list to get some ideas of other ways to extend your app.

 <hr data-action="end" />

-### Step 2: Setup and configure the Native Page Transitions plugin
+### Step 8: Setup and configure the Native Page Transitions plugin

 Let's install the "Native Page Transitions" plugin.
 As previously mentioned, this plugin allows you to tap into the native animations available on your device to move your users between views.
 This makes your app feel more native than by using the default CSS-based transitions.